aldomonteiro/GoQuizz/README.md

 ## Quick Start with Bolt

 The forked project GoWebApp was written to work with Bolt, MongoDB or MySQL.
-When I started to extend the GoWebApp to create a system that creates questions and answers to be used in a simple quizz, I kept these 3 database options alive.
-However, maintain this compatibility started to become harder.
+When I started to write the GoQuizz, I kept these 3 database options alive.
+However, maintain this compatibility started to become hard.
 My intent was learn Go, so, I chose the simpler database option: Bolt.

 The goquizz.db file will be created once you start the application.